varvet/serenade.js/README.md

 The Serenade.js template language is inspired by Slim, Jade and HAML, but not identical to any of these.

-Any view in Serenade.js must have an element as its root node.
+Any view in Serenade.js must have a single element as its root node.
 Elements may have any number of children.
 Elements can have attributes within square brackets.

 This is a single element with no children and an id attribute: